fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-1.md

 ![MongoDB Security Settings](/content/blog/using-vonage-with-mongodb-atlas-part-1/0007-ip-access-list.png "MongoDB Security Settings")

 Your MongoDB Atlas cluster is now all setup!
 You can administer the cluster through the browser, including viewing the stored documents.
-The dashboard also has instructions for connecting through their VSCode plugin to access the database directly in your IDE.
+The dashboard also has instructions for connecting through the [MongoDB VSCode plugin](https://code.visualstudio.com/docs/azure/mongodb) to access the database directly in your IDE.

 ![MongoDB Dashboard](/content/blog/using-vonage-with-mongodb-atlas-part-1/0008-mongodb-finished.png "MongoDB Dashboard")